 Effects and consequences of drug abuse

 Drug abuse affects the individual in many ways.
-It also affects the family, community and the nation in many ways.
+It also affects the family, community, and nation in many ways.
 Let us look at the four ways below:

-There are long term and short term effects of using drugs.
-The effects depend on the type of drug, how much and how long it has been used.
-Short term effects may include changes in heart rates, changes in appetite and behavior, overdose and even death.
-Long term effects may include lung cancer, mental illness, addiction, and death.
-The health of family and friends of the user are also affected.
+There are long-term and short-term effects of using drugs.
+The effects depend on the type of drug, how much, and how long it has been used.
+Short-term effects may include changes in heart rates, changes in appetite and behavior, overdose, and even death.
+Long-term effects may include lung cancer, mental illness, addiction, and death.
+The health of the family and friends of the user is also affected.
 The family also suffers from trauma, poor nutrition, violence, and heartbreak.
 Babies of drug users, in particular, have a higher chance of intellectual development later in their lives.

 In the USA, it is estimated that drug abuse costs the country over $600 billion annually.

-Research has proven that drug is linked to crime, for those who trade in it and those who consume them.
+Research has proven that drug is linked to crime, for those who trade in them and those who consume them.
 First of all, it is a crime to use, possess, manufacture, or distribute drugs classified as having a potential for abuse.
-Beyond that, short term influence of drugs such as alcohol often gets people in trouble with the law, (traffic offenses, violence, etc).
+Beyond that, the short-term influence of drugs such as alcohol often gets people in trouble with the law, (traffic offenses, violence, etc).
 Drug users often are unable to keep a steady job and therefore get involved with theft and so on to fund their drug use.
-After a person serves times in jail, it can be difficult getting a job as employers tend not to hire people with criminal records.
+After a person serves time in jail, it can be difficult getting a job as employers tend not to hire people with criminal records.